Changissnz/selfinterest/README.md

 being the process that yields the first step to any serious thought or action, cannot be underestimated or overestimated without there also occurring errors in judgment, and judgment gives way to decisions that are impactful to collective perception and physical existences.
-The narrative changes perception and perspective of the individual.
+The narrative changes the individual's perception and perspective.
 The reason for this occurrence of cause (the narrative) to effect (the changes onto perception and perspective) is simple to understand: the narrative contains centralities for cognition to recognize as motives, objectives, and symbols, and those that believe